-Full Disclosure: I received early access to this book in exchange for writing an impartial review.
+Full Disclosure: I received early access to this book from netgalley, in exchange for writing an impartial review.

 A compelling debut novel from a new author who shows great promise, though the construction of this novel feels less than perfectly-executed to me.
 Awarded 3 stars on Goodreads but 3.5 stars is probably more reflective of my overall impression.